Key changes IVDD IVDR gap analysis

 Key changes of the IVDD IVDR

-Increased Notified Body Involvement - the application of the IVDRs risk classification scheme requires the involvement of a Notified Body for the approval of all but Class A non-sterile devices.
+Increased Notified Body and Competent Authority Involvement - the application of the IVDRs risk classification scheme requires the involvement of a Notified Body for the approval of all but Class A non-sterile devices.
+High-risk devices such as Class D or CDx require the involvement of Reference Laboratories or Competent Authorities such as EMA.

-No "grandfathering" provisions – under the IVDR, all currently approved in vitro diagnostic devices must be recertified in accordance with the new requirements.
+No "grandfathering" provisions – under the IVDR, all CE-marked in vitro diagnostic devices must be assessed in accordance with the new requirements.
+Notified Bodies will expect that current guidance and standards have been considered and gaps assessed and closed.

-Services we offer for IVDD IVDR transition and implementation
+Services Qserve offers for IVDD IVDR transition and implementation

 Qserve regulatory IVD services for IVDR remediation

-Let Qserve help you navigate through the new IVDR requirements, classifications, and conformity routes by starting a GAP analysis.
+• Let Qserve help you navigate through the new IVDR requirements

 • IVDR technical file creation support, including coaching your team through submissions